hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-proxy-node.md

 Once the disks are removed from the ring, remove the scale-out proxy node by removing the corresponding stack.

-1. List the scale-out proxy node
+1. List the scale-out proxy node.

 		# heat stack-list

+The following sample displays the output of the above command:

 		+--------------------------------------+------------------------------+-----------------+----------------------+
 		| id                                   | stack_name                   | stack_status    | creation_time        |